How It Works

-On February 1, 2019, all unpaid 2018 taxes become delinquent.
+On February 1 all unpaid taxes become delinquent, if certified timely.
 Penalty and interest are added to the levy balance amount and continue to increase until taxes are paid.
 By Law, the Tax Assessor-Collector cannot waive penalty and interest on delinquent taxes, adjust values, or ignore deadlines established in the Texas Property Tax Code.

 Various Payment Options: